brechtcs/lazy-build/README.md

 cli(build)
 ```

+#### Gulp

 The same goes for the [Vinyl](https://github.com/gulpjs/vinyl) objects used by Gulp.
 They too can be handed to `this.write` without adaptation.
-This makes it possible to reuse your Gulp workflows with only small adjustments.
+This makes it possible to reuse Gulp workflows with only small adjustments.
 Take for example this typical Less-to-CSS pipeline:

 ```js
 var Build = require('lazy-build')